Principled Design and Implementation of Steerable Detectors: Experimental Results

-The robustness of detection performance for various noise levels is first investigated in Figure~\ref{fig:detectionNoiseLevel_Three} for $T_{\text{three}}$.
-The use of whitening allows excellent robustness to noise, where an average ROC AUC of 0.98 and an angular error below 10 degrees are observed for a noise level $\sigma=5$ (the template can be hardly seen with such a noise variance).
-This highlights the adequacy of the fractional Laplacian model for the histopathological background.
-The evolution of the PR AUC and the corresponding cropped response maps suggest that most false positives occur in the vicinity of the true position.
-The resulting false positive can subsequently be ruled out by enforcing a minimum distance between distinct detections.
-A performance comparison based on a Laplacian of Gaussian (LoG) filter with optimized scale $\sigma_{\text{LoG}}\in[5,100]$ (with a step of 5) is provided as a baseline.
-The LoG is a zero-mean band-pass handcrafted filter that is standard in several image analysis algorithms involving detection (\emph{e.g.}, scale-invariant feature transform (SIFT)~\cite{Low2004}, scale-space analysis~\cite{Lin2018}, Marr's theory on vision and detection~\cite{MaH1980}).
-We observe that the detection performance obtained with the latter is very low and highlights the difficulty of the task when the considered templates are not isotropic and entangled in complex backgrounds.
-Similar trends were observed for $T_{\text{DH}}$ in Figure~\ref{fig:detectionNoiseLevel_Three}.
-The importance of the whitening operation is even more striking, which is explained by the fact that the background noise is the realization of an ISS Gaussian fields.
+We first investigate the robustness of detection performance in various levels of background intensity for $T_{\text{three}}$, in Fig.~\ref{fig:detectionNoiseLevel_Three}. {The use of spectral shaping grants excellent robustness to noise with a PR AUC well above all other approaches for all levels of background intensity.
+An angular error of less than 10 degrees is observed for a background intensity level of $\sigma=5$, while the template can hardly be seen under such a SNR.} This highlights the adequacy of the isotropic and self-similar model for the histopathological background.
+The evolution of the PR AUC and the corresponding cropped response maps suggest that most false positives occur in the vicinity of the true template position.
+The resulting false positive could then be excluded by local non-maximum suppression.